instagibbs/bolts/XX-eltoo-transactions.md

 There are `N` copies of this output, one for each channel participant and their associated `settlement_pubkey` sent during channel negotiation.

-FIXME Generalize to arbitrary script ala shutdown?
-Only have to check input is a valid pubkey, which is nice here.
-Simple/safe seems paramount, since this should "never happen".
-Maybe just support native segwit outputs?

 ##### Rationale

-Ideally, we could directly use a `rawtr(settlement_pubkey)` or even a raw script to allow maximal flexibility, but we have mempool package limit considerations to contend with.
-This means all settlement outputs must be timelocked, or we use the carve-out rule in two-party scenarios, but this does not scale to N-party channels.
+Ideally, we could directly use a raw script to allow maximal flexibility, but we do not want to ensure that all output scripts given are mempool-standard.
+We do not need one block relative timelock in scripts since we can no longer be pinned by package sizes(bip125 rule#3) or package limits thanks to V3 transactions and ephemeral anchors.

 #### HTLC Outputs